andremonaco/Xy/README.md

-With `Xy()` you can convienently simulate regression data.
-The simulation can be very specific, since the user has many degrees of freedom.
-For instance, the functional shape and hence the polynomial degree of nonlinearity can be manipulated.
-Interaction can be formed and (co)variances altered.
+With `Xy()` you can convienently simulate supervised learning data.
+The simulation can be very specific, since there are many degrees of freedom for the user.
+For instance, the functional shape of the nonlinearity is user-defined as well.
+Interactions can be formed and (co)variances altered.
 For a more specific motivation you can visit our [blog](https://www.statworx.com/de/blog/simulating-regression-data-with-xy/)

 ## Usage